voxie/training-modules/Module-08.md

 When you are done, push your code to GitLab.
 Please create a tag called **v1.8** with a message of 'ready for review'.
 Be sure your tags are pushed to the remote repository and are visible in GitLab.

 Any required communication will again be done on the "issues" feature for the project so this feature **MUST** be enabled in the settings for each repo.
-Create an issue stating that this module is ready for review and mention all team leaders and department manager.
+Create an issue titled "Review Module 8 - Laravel PHP Framework" and mention all team leaders and department manager.